Acute pancreatitis: Pathogenesis

 Acute pancreatitis occurs when there is abnormal activation of digestive enzymes within the pancreas.
 This occurs through inappropriate activation of inactive enzyme precursors called zymogens (or proenzymes) inside the pancreas, most notably trypsinogen.
 Normally, trypsinogen is converted to its active form (trypsin) in the first part of the small intestine (duodenum), where the enzyme assists in the digestion of proteins.
 During an episode of acute pancreatitis, trypsinogen comes into contact with lysosomal enzymes (specifically cathepsin), which activate trypsinogen to trypsin.
 The active form trypsin then leads to further activation of other molecules of trypsinogen.
 The activation of these digestive enzymes lead to inflammation, edema, vascular injury, and even cellular death.
-The death of pancreatic cells occurs via two main mechanisms: necrosis, which is less organized and more damaging, or apoptosis, which is more controlled.
+The death of pancreatic cells occurs via two main mechanisms: apoptosis, which is physiologically controlled, and necrosis, which is less organized and more damaging.
 The balance between these two mechanisms of cellular death is mediated by caspases which regulate apoptosis and have important anti-necrosis functions during pancreatitis: preventing trypsinogen activation, preventing ATP depletion through inhibiting polyADP-ribose polymerase, and by inhibiting the inhibitors of apoptosis (IAPs).
 If, however, the caspases are depleted due to either chronic ethanol exposure or through a severe insult then necrosis can predominate.